 Plan International also improved access to water and sanitation facilities in local health centres and schools.
 Food and non-food items were distributed to households and affected families whose income and activities were severely affected by Ebola.

 “The country has been deeply affected by the Ebola outbreak.
 Continuing to meet the various existing needs is essential in the months and years to come and there is much to rebuild,” said Mr Sala-Diakanda.

-"It is important to support children and communities during this recovery phase and allow them to recover from the terrible moments they have experienced.
-Financial and technical support from partners is vital and necessary so children and girls can continue to have access to education, health systems can be strengthened, protection mechanisms are strengthened at community level, subsistence means are restored and capacities of communities in disaster risk reduction are improved.”
+“It is important to support children and communities during this recovery phase and allow them to recover from the terrible moments they have experienced.
+Financial and technical support from partners is vital and necessary so children and girls can continue to have access to education, health systems can be strengthened, protection mechanisms are strengthened at the community level, subsistence means are restored and capacities of communities in disaster risk reduction are improved.”